DavidMarecek2/XRR-model-based-CNN/README.md

 ## X-ray reflectivity curves co-refinement based on the growth model implementation

-In this work, we present a convolutional neural network (CNN) approach to analyze real-time X-ray reflectivity (XRR) data not just as a function of the reciprocal space vector q but as a function of both q and time.
-The CNN can co-refine multiple time-dependent XRR curves R(q,t) of a thin film growth experiment and thereby correctly analyze XRR data even if the data is sparsely sampled or noisy.
+This repository provides tools for analyzing dependent XRR (X-ray reflectivity) curves, specifically those obtained from thin film growth experiments.
+The tools allow for accurate analysis of XRR data, even in cases where the data is sparsely sampled or noisy.
+The methodology employed is detailed in the following publication: https://journals.iucr.org/j/issues/2022/05/00/yr5088/yr5088.pdf.

 The repository contains a few Jupyter notebooks and some data files.
 For the first time is useful to through the repository in the following steps: